radicle-dev/radicle-upstream/app/README.md

 from someone on the team.
 This can be done via the [Firebase console][4]:
 `Project Overview (cogwheel icon)` -> `Users and permissions` -> `Add member`

-To build and deploy the latest changes run `yarn run deploy`.
+To build and deploy the latest changes run `yarn deploy`.
 The published app can be seen [here][5].